Last updated February 25, 2020 by Craig Fitzgerald

 We’re going to break driver’s education in to two groups for the purposes of this discussion.
 There are many more types of driver’s education, and we’ll talk about several of those in the section entitled “ADVANCED DRIVER TRAINING” below.
 Right now, we’re talking about the very basic driver’s ed that’s going to allow you to take your state’s driving test:

 Public Driver’s Education

 Depending upon your community, you may be offered some type of public driver’s education option.
-Public driver’s education relies upon teachers or coaches from the local high school that have been certified as driving instructors by the Department of Motor Vehicles.
-The classroom portions of these classes take place in the high school.
+Public driver’s education relies upon teachers or coaches from the local high school that has been certified as driving instructors by the Department of Motor Vehicles.
+The classroom portions of these classes take place in high school.
 Fees for public driver’s education may be lower than those of a private driver’s ed class.
 It’s a good idea to check with your local high school to find out if your community offers such a program.

 Private Driver’s Education

 Private Driver’s Education is administered by a private agency licensed by the state to train young drivers.
 Private classes may be at the driving school’s facility, or they may have an arrangement with the local high school to offer classes after normal school hours.

 There are some benefits to enrolling for driver’s ed, either privately or through a high school: